 • Since river flow from west to east which shows the presence of slope.

-• The only exception Narmada-Tapri is the only river which flows from east to west.
+• The only exception Narmada-Tapri is the only river that flows from east to west.

-• These are one of the oldest structures on the earth.
+• These are some of the oldest structures on the earth.

 • Archaean gneisses and schists are the rock system through which this peninsular has been made.

-• There has been very little changes in the plateau after its formation.
+• There have been very few changes in the plateau after its formation.

 • Peninsular plateau has always been above the water and never submerged underwater since it formed.